ericabutts/IS601-Module-14-Assignment-eab5/readme.md

-CURL Commands for testing the API:
+CURL Commands for testing the API using JWT Authentication Token:
     Open Terminal and run WSL
     Run the following commands: